Ley789/SimpleRayTracer/Thesis/thesis.md

 \rangle * \vec{v_a} \rangle - r^2 = 0$.

-The definition of cylinder in section \autoref{cylinder} allows us to simplify the equation.
+The definition of cylinder in \autoref{cylinder} allows us to simplify the equation.
 We substitute the point on the cylinder $\vec{q}$ with the ray

 $$